benyaminR/pick_in_store/README.md

 ## Contribution

+Contributions are welcome!
 Feel free to fork the repository, make changes, and submit pull requests.
-For major changes, please open an issue first to discuss what you would like to change.
+For significant changes, please open an issue first to discuss the proposed modifications.